Yasu3D/saturn.yasu3d.art/documentation/saturn-edit/tool-windows/chart_view_3d.md

 ## Header Region
 <img src="media/chart_view_3d_header.png" alt="The header of the Chart View (3D) Tool Window.">

-The header region lists available operations and customization operations.
+The header region lists available operations and customization options.

 #### Mode
 The mode selector allows you to switch the editor mode.